-Note: The default port for communicating with the EMR time code modules is 9654.
+Note: The default port for communicating with the EMR time code modules is 4000.

-7.3.
+6.3.
 DATA PORT ROUTING

 The EMR data port router is controlled using Quartz protocol over IP through the frame controller.
-In any EMR data port system that has multiple modules, only one module is declared the master and it is the only device that communicates with the control system.
-In the case of EQX Server, only the master module is added to the Devices page but the entire size of the system must be defined appropriately.
+In any EMR data port system that has multiple modules, any module is considered the master and any module can communicate with the control system.
+In the case of Magnum, only one module is added to the Devices page but the entire size of the system must be defined appropriately.